StrangeRanger/bash-style-guide/docs/guidelines/style.md

 ## Declaring and Naming Variables

 Bash offers several methods for declaring variables, each with implications for scope, immutability, and readability.
-Following best practices for naming and declaring variables is essential to maintain consistency and avoid unintended side effects
+Following best practices for naming and declaring variables is essential to maintain consistency and avoid unintended side effects.

 /// admonition | Guidelines
     type: info